-At the registered office of the SICAV (with the exception of the R,

-RAMC, and RAMCH classes).
+At the registered office of the SICAV (with the exception of the R, RAMc, and RAMCH classes).

-Listing the > on Luxembourg Stock Exchange
+Listing on the > Luxembourg Stock Exchange

 The SICAV's Board of Directors may decide to list certain share classes on the Luxembourg Stock Exchange.